How to Find the Default Gateway IP in Linux [4 Best Methods]

 TL;DR

-1. ip Command: Use the ip command in the terminal to quickly retrieve the default gateway IP in Linux.
+1. ip Command: Type ip route | grep default to display the default gateway IP address.

-How to Find the Default Gateway IP in Linux
+How to Get Default Gateway Linux?

 1. ip Command